SAP/spartacus-docs/_pages/dev/features/store-locator.md

 ## Enabling the Store Locator

-You can enable the store locator by installing it from the Misc library.
+You can enable the store locator by installing the `@spartacus/storefinder` feature library.
 For more information, see [Installing Additional Spartacus Libraries](https://sap.github.io/spartacus-docs/schematics/#installing-additional-spartacus-libraries).

 ### Disabling the Store Locator